Quba

 entities: [{ type: "model", value: "person" }], // what to find

-replacement: "[PATIENT]" // transformation option
+replacement: "[PATIENT]" // anonymization option

 }